-The academy keeps a written record (known as an Equality Impact Assessment) to show we have actively considered our equality duties and asked ourselves relevant questions.
+The Trust and its academies keep a written record (known as an Equality Impact Assessment) to show we have actively considered our equality duties and asked ourselves relevant questions.
 This is recorded at the same time as the risk assessment when planning school trips and activities.
 The record is completed by the member of staff organising the activity and is stored electronically with the completed risk assessment.